pbnelson/rotswap/README.md

 ### bugs

 There is a Unity Launcher bug that ignores the StartupNotify=false setting.
 The consequence is that the icon will flash for seven seconds after clicking/pressing, and during that time it cannot be pressed again.
 As a practical matter, it is no big deal not being able to switch orientation more than once every seven seconds.
 If anyone knows how to fix, drop me a line, please, or even submit a pull request.

+### about my wallpaper

+This is the *Dormition of Mary*, by Duccio di Buoninsegna.
+I grabbed it off the 'net, and a copy is in the img folder.